Is the Stock Market Open on Veterans Day?

 ~ Christmas Day

-Notice that despite being a federal holiday, Veterans Day is conspicuously absent from this official list.
-Similarly, Columbus Day (also a federal holiday) is a regular trading day for the stock market.
-This selective approach by the exchanges is the core reason for the continuous ticker tape on November 11th.
+Notice that despite being a federal holiday, Veterans Day is not included in this list.
+Similarly, Columbus Day is also a regular trading day for the stock market.
+This selective approach explains why markets remain open on November 11th.

 The Crucial Divide: Stocks vs. Bonds

-While the equity market is fully operational, it’s vital for investors to be aware of a major split in the financial world on this day.
+While the equity market is fully operational, investors should be aware of an important distinction within the financial system.

 Key Trading Alert: The U.S. bond market is closed on Veterans Day.

-The bond market, which includes the trading of U.S. Treasury securities and corporate bonds, follows a separate holiday schedule set by the Securities Industry and Financial Markets Association (SIFMA).
-SIFMA typically observes all Federal Holidays, including Veterans Day and Columbus Day.
+The bond market, including U.S. Treasury securities and corporate bonds, follows a separate holiday schedule set by the Securities Industry and Financial Markets Association (SIFMA).
+This schedule typically aligns with all federal holidays, including Veterans Day and Columbus Day.

-- Stock Investors (Equities): You can buy and sell stocks and ETFs (Exchange-Traded Funds) as usual on the NYSE and Nasdaq.
+• Stock Investors (Equities): You can trade stocks and ETFs normally on the NYSE and Nasdaq.

-- Bond and Fixed-Income Investors: Trading in U.S. government and corporate bonds will be halted for the day, and will resume the following business day.
+• Bond and Fixed-Income Investors: Trading in government and corporate bonds is paused and resumes the next business day.

-This partial shutdown means that the underlying fixed-income assets held within certain funds like bond ETFs or mutual funds will not be actively traded, which can sometimes impact the overall market environment, though often subtly.
+This partial shutdown means that underlying fixed-income assets within certain funds, such as bond ETFs or mutual funds, are not actively traded, which may subtly influence market behavior.

 Why the Difference?
 A Historical Perspective

-The question of why the stock market chooses to operate on certain federal holidays while shutting down for others is often rooted in history, tradition, and global finance.
+The reason the stock market remains open on some federal holidays is rooted in history, tradition, and global financial integration.

-Veterans Day, originally established as Armistice Day in 1938 to commemorate the end of World War I, has not historically been a closure date for the major exchanges.
-While the exchanges have made adjustments over the decades most recently adding Juneteenth as a closure they have maintained the open-for-business status on November 11th.
+Veterans Day, originally established as Armistice Day in 1938 to mark the end of World War I, has not traditionally been a closure day for stock exchanges.
+While adjustments have been made over time such as adding Juneteenth the exchanges have maintained operations on November 11th.

 Veterans Day Financial Checklist for Investors